 " By failing to prepare, you are preparing to fail." — Benjamin Franklin.

-This article is not about cracking interview at Google and an intensive round of interviews, but it's it will help you discover answers to
+This article is not about cracking interviews at Google and an intensive round of interviews, but it will help you discover answers to

 Courtesy - Cartoonstock